Titan-Systems/titan/README.md

 [Permifrost](https://gitlab.com/gitlab-data/permifrost/) is an access-management tool for Snowflake.
 It helps you automate the creation of users, roles, and grants.
 Permifrost only manages permissions, it doesn't manage any other aspect of your Snowflake account.

 Permifrost can be very slow.
 Running simple Permifrost configs can take minutes to run.
 Titan Core is designed to run in seconds, even with complex environments.

+### `titan core` vs SnowDDL
+[SnowDDL](https://github.com/littleK0i/SnowDDL) is a declarative object management tool for Snowflake, similar to Titan Core.
+It uses a streamlined [permissions model](https://docs.snowddl.com/guides/permission-model) that simplifies granting read and write access to databases and schemas.

+SnowDDL takes a strongly opinionated stance on roles in Snowflake.
+If you don't need a [3-tier role heirarchy](https://docs.snowddl.com/guides/role-hierarchy), SnowDDL may not be a good fit.

 ## Resource support